MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-assistant.md

 ## Configure and manage insight cards for the premium assistant

-The premium assistant that's part of the Sales Insights add-on offers advanced capabilities, including:<!--Deletion suggested; it's entirely covered in the list below.-->
+The premium assistant that's part of the Sales Insights add-on offers advanced capabilities, including:

 - [Creating custom insight cards](create-insight-cards-flow.md).